Winter 2014 Newsletter

 A general study of vineyard management applicable to the Mid-America region.
 Covers management of the mature vineyard and builds on the topics.
 Prerequisite: VIN 11100.

 This course is a general study of ice wine production, including the origins of American ice wine production.
-Students will gain an understanding of the sensory and chemical characteristics of ice wine, the grape varieties used in ice wine production, and the viticultural practices used for ice wine production, including the required harvest parameters and practices.
+Students will gain an understanding of the sensory and chemical characteristics of ice wine, the grape varieties used in ice wine production, and the viticulture practices used for ice wine production, including the required harvest parameters and practices.
 Ice wine chemistry and fermentation will be studied, and students will be able to identify yeast strains used in ice wine production.
 Proper ice wine storage, aging, and bottling techniques, legal parameters for ice wine labeling, and economics of ice wine production will also be covered.
 Recommended prerequisite: VIN 14600.

 VIN26800 Wine and Must Analysis (Eric Cotton)